fbjornstrup/Crashes-New-York/pages/home.md

     seamless="seamless"
     frameborder="0">
 </iframe>
+*Play around with the Crash Map.
+You may be able to find more specific corners or areas that attract crashes.*

-notice that this map only shows 10000 observations, where 1000 each were randomly selected from the 10 years.
+As the dataset is of such great size, some of our analysis is based solely on 10000 observations, where 1000 were selected randomly from each of the 10 years.
+This will be denoted with a (*).